nidhish-nayak/fabric-clothing/README.md

 # Fabric Clothing

-`bash
-⚠️ Warning: This app is a work in progress.
-I'm building this in public. ⚠️ `
+`⚠️ Warning: This app is a work in progress.
+I'm building this in public. ⚠️`

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Nidhish-D-Nayak/fabric-clothing/tree/main)